Hickatee: Ecology

-D. mawii is a nocturnal, completely aquatic turtle that does not bask or leave the water, except to lay eggs.
+Dermatemys mawii is a nocturnal, completely aquatic turtle that does not bask or leave the water, except to lay eggs.

 The most significant predator is the otter (Lontra longicaudis).
 Vogt et al. stated in 2011 that these otters are known to be able to keep turtle populations low in some cases by hindering recruitment, whereas Platt and Rainwater in 2011 claim that they are the first to register otter predation in this species, and note that because other otter species in Canada or Europe are not significant predators of other species of turtles and turtles are not believed to form a major part of the otter diets, they hypothesise that otter predation is not significant, and also state that while there was ample evidence for otter predation in one part of Belize, this was the only place they had seen it occur.
 Campbell in 1998 notes that the otter is itself not common enough for this to be an issue.
 Especially large juveniles and subadults are preyed upon by otters in Belize.
 Otter predation can be recognised by the manner by which they typically chew off the heads, tail and limbs, sometimes slurping out the entrails, but leave the shell intact.

 The crocodiles Crocodylus moreletii and C. acutus usually feed on juveniles and hatchlings, or intermediate-sized turtles.
 Crocodiles crush the shell and swallow the turtle whole.
 The indigo snake Drymarchon melanurus preys on the eggs and hatchlings.
 According to one report raccoons (Procyon lotor) have a similar feeding strategy as otters, and typically target nesting females, other reports has them as predators of the eggs and hatchlings.
 Other predators of the eggs and hatchlings are coati (Nasua narica) and birds are also known to eat the eggs and hatchlings, namely the rails Aramides cajanea and Rallus longirostris, limpkins (Aramus guarauna) and the herons Butorides virescens, Nycticorax nycticorax and Nyctanassa violacea.
 A possible predator is the jaguar (Panthera onca), which feeds on turtles in general by cracking the shell open to scoop out the contents.